Human Resource is a huge market as every year you have a fresh batch of professionals who are ready to dive into the sea of corporate companies.

-If you see an advertisement of a job posting in a newspaper then you might end up in applying for the job by chance.
+If you see an advertisement for a job posting in a newspaper then you might end up applying for the job by chance.
 But that is not the case with the internet world.

-You are going to filter the job requirements based on the skill set or years of experience or expertise and might miss out on opportunities that were applicable to you but were not shown based on the filters that you selected.
+You going to filter the job requirements bases on the skill set or years of experience or expertise and might miss out on opportunities that applying to you but not shown based on the filters that you selected.

-A disadvantage that comes with the technology is that, it reduces the chances of applying and getting your desired job accidentally.
+A disadvantage that comes with technology is that it reduces the chances of applying and getting your desired job accidentally.

 Methods of Recruitment:

-The main purpose of the job positing is to find efficient and best performing candidates for their organization.
-But finding such candidates is a tough thing to do as the competition for jobs have grown to a great level.
+The main purpose of the job posting is to find efficient and best performing candidates for their organization.
+But finding such candidates is a tough thing to do as the competition for jobs has grown to a great level.

-Moreover it is also essential to see that , your job post reaches wide range of audience.
-Here are few methods of recruitment thet help you do it effectively.
+Moreover, it is also essential to see that, your job post reaches a wide range of audiences.
+Here are a few methods of recruitment that help you do it effectively.
 Some of them are,

 - Online job boards and websites